 Inspire cancer families through education:

 Each year, we hold an annual Symposium to provide families with access to in-depth information about childhood cancer biology, pathology, and treatment in an easy-to-understand format.
 We host the country’s leading experts on critical topics like rare pediatric cancers and their long-term effects, allowing families to interact one-on-one with medical professionals and each other in a supportive environment.
-The 2010 Symposium was on Wilms Tumor, the 2011 Symposium addressed childhood cancer survivorship, and the 2012 Symposium covered Pediatric Brain Tumors.
-In 2013, we covered Childhood Acute Lymphoblastic Leukemia.
-In 2014, we will hold a Pediatric Soft Tissue Sarcoma Symposium and International Think Tank.
+The 2010 Symposium was on Wilms Tumor, the 2011 Symposium addressed childhood cancer survivorship, the 2012 Symposium covered Pediatric Brain Tumors, the 2013 Symposium covered Childhood Acute Lymphoblastic Leukemia, and in 2014, we held a Pediatric Soft Tissue Sarcoma Symposium and International Think Tank.

 Improve the lives of children living with cancer through the arts: